rkhidesh/100-Days-Of-Code/Log.md

 ## Day 17

 ### Today's progress:
-I only did the Day 17 module today and it was about creating a quiz game using classes in Python
+I only did the Day 17 module today, and it was about creating a quiz game using classes in Python

 ### Thoughts:
 Practice, practice, practice.